-Seeing as how Wimbledon kicks off today, I thought it would be appropriate to finally reviewing the romantic comedy of the same name.
+Seeing as how actual Wimbledon kicks off today I thought it would be appropriate to finally review the romantic comedy by the same name.
 I remember going to see Wimbledon in a multiplex cinema in Gothenburg – not because I’m interested in tennis (I’m really not), or because I love British romcoms (I really do), but because Sam Neill was in it.
 If he’s in a film that actually comes out on cinema, I’m there!
-The only thing I really remember from the first time I saw this film was that whenever Sam Neill came on screen, there was a shift.
-That man has a tremendous screen presence.
-A few watches later, the feeling isn’t as strong as it was the first time, but I still stand by it.
-He might be playing a grumpy git, but he does it so well.
+The only thing I really remember from the first time I saw this film was that whenever Sam Neill came on screen there was a shift.
+That man has a tremendous screen presence and gravitas.
+A few watches later the feeling isn’t as strong as it was the first time, but I still stand by it.
+He may be playing a grumpy git, but he does it so well.

 The sad thing is, Wimbledon isn’t a particularly good film.
-It’s cute, it has a happy ending, and it’s amusing, but it’s just not very memorable … despite the bit where a few years younger Jaime Lannister only wears a towel.
-That bit is rather memorable indeed, actually.
+It’s cute, it has a happy ending, and it’s amusing, but it’s just not very memorable … except for maybe bit where a younger Jaime Lannister only wears a towel.
+Your mileage may vary.
 But the rest?
-It’s a standard love story, and you can guess how it’s going to end, on all accounts.
+It’s a standard love story, and you can guess how it’s going to end on any and all accounts.
 Sad but true.

 3 out of 5 tie breaks, but it’s at the lower end of that 3.